-Hit and Run Accident Lawyer
+Florida Hit and Run Accident Lawyer

 According to the Florida Highway Patrol, South Florida accounts for 1/3 of all hit and run accidents in the state in 2012.
-Miami-Dade saw 12,813 hit and runs, Broward 7,857 and Palm Beach 3,381.
+Miami-Dade saw 12,813 hit and runs, Broward 7,857, and Palm Beach 3,381.
 There are many reasons why people responsible for causing an accident may leave the scene.
 They may not have realized they hit something.
 They may have been intoxicated.
 They may be afraid of the legal ramifications of their actions, particularly if the accident caused injury or property damage.

 Whatever the reason, it is tremendously unfair to the victims, who may feel like they have no options if the other driver is never identified.
-However, damages can be available to victims of hit and run accidents, even if the other driver is never found.
+However, damages can be available to victims of hit-and-run accidents, even if the other driver is never found.

-Florida Hit and Run Law
+What is Florida Hit and Run Law?